 The Monsignor Casale Honors Program is named after Reverend Monsignor Franklyn M. Casale, President Emeritus of St. Thomas University.
 To be considered for a position in the Honors Program, students must have a 3.5 GPA and/or an 1150 SAT/ 25ACT.
 January 15th is the deadline to have all admission documents in (application, transcript, test score, and fafsa completed).
-Once you have everything completed honors student will receive an Evening of Excellence invitation after the deadline, Students must attend Honors Night to maintain scholarship offer (DELETE THIS SENTENCE).
 Honor students are required to take exclusive courses, have one on one faculty attention, complete community-engaged projects, and connect with distinguished alumni.